spring-attic/understanding/javascript-modules/README.md

 # Understanding JavaScript Modules

-JavaScript modules are the foundation of modular programming patterns in JavaScript.
+In JavaScript, the word "modules" refers to small units of independent, reusable code.
+They are the foundation of many JavaScript design patterns and are critically necessary when building any non-trivial JavaScript-based application.

 The closest analog in the Java language are Java Classes.
-However, JavaScript modules can be of any type.
-The most common types are object literals, functions, and constructors.
+However, JavaScript modules *export* a value, rather than *define* a type.
+In practice, most JavaScript modules export an object literal, a functions, or a constructor.
+Modules that export a string containing an HTML template or a CSS stylesheet are also common.

-ECMAScript, the JavaScript standards body, expects to finally ratify a specification for modules in ECMAScript version 6 by the end of 2014.
+ECMAScript, the JavaScript standards body, expects to ratify a final specification for modules in ECMAScript version 6 by the end of 2014.
-*ES6 modules*, however, will likely not be feasible to use in production until 2016 due to the long upgrade cycles of some browsers and operating systems.
+ECMAScript 6 modules ("ES6 modules"), however, will likely not be feasible to use in production until 2016 due to the long upgrade cycles of some browsers and operating systems.

-In the mean time, two *de facto* module patterns have evolved.
+In the mean time, two *de facto* module formats have evolved.
 Asynchronous Module Definition (AMD) is the most popular for client-side code, while node.js modules (an extension to CommonJS Modules/1.1) is the leading pattern in server-side environments.
 Universal Module